MarkParker5/STARK/docs/commands-context.md

 The code example provided demonstrates how to define and manage commands using a fictional `manager` object.

-1. **`hello_context` Function**:
+### `hello_context` Function

 - This function is marked with a `hidden=True` parameter in its decorator.
 This means that the command will not be available in the root context, making it inaccessible as a top-level command.
-   - The function accepts all context parameters through **params, which is a dictionary.
+- The function accepts all context parameters through `**params`, which is a dictionary.
 - Within the function, both the `voice` and `text` variables are set to greet the user, using the context `name` parameter.
 - It then returns a response with the generated greeting text and voice.

-2. **`bye_context` Function**:
+### `bye_context` Function

 - Similarly, this function is also hidden from the root context.
 - The function accepts specific parameters: `name` and `handler`.
 It's important to note that there's no `name` in the command pattern, which implies that it must be derived from the context.
 - The `handler.pop_context()` method is called, which presumably removes the current context, signaling a transition or end of interaction.
 - A farewell response using the `name` parameter is returned.

-3. **`hello` Function**:
+### `hello` Function

-   - This function defines a command pattern where a name is expected as input, formatted as hello $name.
+- This function defines a command pattern where a name is expected as input, formatted as `hello $name:Word`.
 - Inside, it constructs a greeting using the provided name.
 - The response not only contains the greeting but also a list of commands (`hello_context` and `bye_context`) that can be triggered next.
 This showcases the hierarchical and contextual nature of the system.
 Additionally, the name is passed as a parameter for potential use in subsequent commands.

 In summary, the code example gives us a glimpse into the contextual and hierarchical command management system.
 With the use of the `hidden` attribute, commands can be kept away from the root context, making them accessible only when they are contextually relevant.